 - Set Calendar Reminders

-Many of us often forget or sometimes take for granted our incurring bills that lead to credit card penalties and low credit score.
-It is better to take note of what bills are due payment, set calendar reminders, or assign due date alerts on your mobile device for proper managing of your outstanding dues.
+Many of us often forget or sometimes take for granted our incurring bills that lead to credit card penalties and low credit scores.
+It is better to take note of what bills are due for payment, set calendar reminders, or assign due date alerts on your mobile device for proper management of your outstanding dues.

 It does not matter how long to repair credit integrity as long as you stick to your scheduled payment or amortization plans.
 This will help you in extinguishing your outstanding dues properly and avoid paying stiff penalties.